brandonedwin/Furniture-Yard/README.md

 At Furniture-Yard, we aim to provide a seamless and enjoyable shopping experience for furniture enthusiasts.
 With an extensive catalog of furniture listings, users can explore a diverse range of styles, designs, and categories to find the perfect pieces that match their preferences and needs.

-Visit the live version of the Furnire-Yard website today to browse our curated collection of remarkable furniture pieces and discover the perfect additions to transform your living spaces.
+Visit the live version of the Furniture-Yard website today to browse our curated collection of remarkable furniture pieces and discover the perfect additions to transform your living spaces.

 ## 🌎 Live Website